OmenWild/big-temperature-card/README.md

-# Big Temperature card
+# Big Temperature Card

-A simple card to display big numbers for temperature, designed to be readable from across the room for a wall tablet.
-It also supports colors as background for the daily low & high, and optionally for the current temperature and the trend.
+A simple card to display big numbers for temperature, designed to be readable from across the room on a wall tablet.
+It supports background colors for the daily low & high, and optionally for the current temperature and the trend.
+These colors provide an at-a-glance indication of how comfortable today will be.

-The numbers will auto-resize to fill the maximum amount of space possible.
+The font in each area will start small, then auto-resize to fill the maximum amount of space.
+This is an abuse of how HTML is suppose to work, so the font size tends to jump a bit.

+You can click/tap on each number area to get a standard HASS popup for that sensor.

 <img src="example.png" height="182">

-The original version was based on [Bignum card](https://github.com/custom-cards/bignumber-card/), this version has been re-written from scratch.

 ## Options